ibm-cloud-docs/email-delivery/e-mail-delivery-service-server-side-configuration-sendmail-sendgrid.md

 ## Overview

 Use this procedure to configure your server to use the {{site.data.keyword.cloud}} email delivery service with Sendmail.
-The example below was performed on a bare install of Centos 6.5 and Ubuntu 14.
+The example below was performed on a bare metal install of Centos 6.5 and Ubuntu 14.

 ## Pre-Configuration